Abdulrahman-Khalid/nabd-react-native/README.md

 ### List of Proposed Features

+* Add first aid Gifs and step by step animatation.
-* Implementing a rewarding system for doctors and paramedics
+* Implementing a rewarding system for doctors and paramedics.
+* Dashboard which has the most contributing doctors and paramedics and their info.
-* Implementing an evalutation system for users
+* Implementing an evalutation system for users.
-* Integrating a forgot-password module
+* Integrating a forgot-password module.
-* Adding customizable user profiles
+* Adding customizable user profiles.
+* Implementing ourown video call service.

 <!-- CONTACT -->